Iterated Population Based Training with Task-Agnostic Restarts: Introduction

 Further efficiency gains can be achieved by replacing random perturbations with Bayesian Optimization (BO), an idea explored by several PBT variants~\citep{parker-holder_provably_2020,parker-holder_tuning_2021,wan_bayesian_2022}.
 Despite the reported improvements, it was recently shown~\citep{chebykin_be_2025} that none of the PBT variants consistently outperforms others, with substantial variability due to the value of the ``step size'' HP (i.e., how many weight update steps are performed before HPs are adjusted).
 The step size varies across papers with no discussion on how it is set for the tasks at hand or how it should be set for unseen tasks.
 Having to empirically determine a good value for this HP detracts from the utility and efficiency of PBT variants.

 We aim to address this issue by having the step size adjusted automatically without sacrificing efficiency.
-Towards this goal, we introduce Iterated Population Based Training (IPBT), a novel PBT variant that performs several iterations of a PBT-like HPO procedure with a step size that is increased on each restart.
+Towards this goal, we introduce Iterated Population Based Training (IPBT), a novel PBT variant that performs several iterations of a BO PBT procedure with a step size that is increased on each restart.
 A restart is triggered upon hitting diminishing returns, as determined by our novel data-driven mechanism.
-Crucially for efficiency, information is transferred across restarts in a task-agnostic manner: the partially-trained weights are shrink-perturbed~\citep{ash_warm-starting_2020} (i.e., reduced in magnitude and injected with noise), while HPs are reinitialized via a time-varying meta BO procedure that learns across restarts. \Cref{fig:ipbt-overview} presents an example run of our algorithm.
+Crucially for efficiency, information is transferred across restarts in a task-agnostic manner: the partially-trained weights are shrink-perturbed~\citep{ash_warm-starting_2020} (i.e., reduced in magnitude and injected with noise), while HPs are reinitialized via a time-varying meta BO procedure that learns across restarts. \Cref{fig:ipbt-overview} presents an overview of our algorithm and an example run.

 IPBT builds upon the idea of PBT with restarts as introduced in Bayesian Generational PBT (BG-PBT)~\citep{wan_bayesian_2022}.
 Key differences of IPBT relative to BG-PBT are the step size adjustment upon restarts, \emph{task-agnostic} weight reuse after a restart, and reinitialization of HPs across restarts via time-varying BO.
 See \Cref{sec:rel:pbt,sec:method} for further details.